-The 2018 Influenza vaccine is expected to become available in late February to early March.
+The 2018 Influenza vaccine is now in stock.

 Why and When should you get Influenza Vaccine?